rurounisergio/martial_arts_notes/de_la_riva.md

 When you have opponent in closed guard and they stand up to open the guard.
 Grab their ankle, push them back with feet on their hips and go into the position \
 From spider guard: Use your right leg to cross hook behind opponents right knee.
 Then get ankle with your left hand.
 Then go into de la riva
+\
+When opponent standing and trying to pass guard \
+When have the chance, use left foot to hook inside opponents right knee and bring it forward. \
+This enables you to catch opponents right ankle with your left hand. \
+Do this when opponent is close, not far so don't have to open up your frame.  \
+Then use right foot on opponents left hip to push them back and stop them coming forward. \ Then take left foot from inside and wrap it around into de la hiva and turn to the side. \
+If possible use your right hand to grab opponents right collar and keep them down. \

 </summary>

 </details>